-This post shows you why you should take a road trip via Edfu and Kom Ombo temples
+This post shows you how and why you should take a road trip via Edfu-Kom Ombo

 Luxor to Aswan or Vice versa is one of the most commonly travelled roads by travellers.
 There are multiple ways of commuting for this.
 Things you should consider while choosing are-

-Through air – This is the fastest option of a 1hr 20 min journey to cover 240km distance.
-But you will miss out on visiting Kom Ombo and Edfu temples plus countryside drive along the banks of Nile.
-Need not to mention; it is an expensive way.
-Most tour organisers suggest this because western travellers are scared on Egyptian roads.
+This is the fastest option of a 1hr 20 min journey to cover 240km distance.
+But you will miss out on visiting Kom Ombo, and Edfu temples, plus a countryside drive along the banks of the Nile.
+Need not to mention, it is an expensive way.
+Most tour organisers suggest this because foreign travellers are scared on Egyptian roads.

 Luxor to Aswan by road via Edfu and Kom Ombo

 When I read other bloggers describing Egypt’s traffic, I found it similar to India’s. .
 But road trips are an opportunity to see the real country beyond the tourist spot.
 So we wanted to travel either by public bus or a private car.

 You can even take buses or shared taxis from Luxor to Edfu to save money.
 From there, catch another bus to Kom Ombo + the last bus to Aswan from Kom Ombo.
 If you decide to skip these two places, there are buses between Luxor and Aswan.

 Choosing the convenient way, we opted for the private car accompanied by a guide who would take us to Kom Ombo and Edfu on the way.
 The best part was, we did stop at many places to enjoy Kadkade, with stunning views of the mighty river Nile on the way.